emacs-jp/replace-colorthemes/README.md

-# Replace colorthemes project
+# Replace color-theme project

-This project replaces [colorthemes](http://www.nongnu.org/color-theme/) with Emacs 24 theme framework.
+This project replaces [color-theme](http://www.nongnu.org/color-theme/) with Emacs 24 theme framework.

 Please request by [issues](https://github.com/emacs-jp/replace-colorthemes/issues) if you want me to port your favarite theme of colorthemes.